What duties are expected of me as a panel chair?

 Yes.
-Some chairs do so verbally, and some do so using small note cards.
 Generally, chairs alert presenters when they have 5 minutes remaining and again when 2 minutes remain, although you may indicate other times at your or a presenter’s preference.
-Chairs should advise presenters ahead of time that at the 2-minute warning, the presenter should start to wrap up his/her argument.
+Chairs should advise presenters ahead of time that at the 2-minute warning, the presenter should start to wrap up their argument.
 Please convey to presenters how and when you will give them time signals before the panel starts.

 Who keeps time for me?

 You may keep time for yourself if you are comfortable doing so.
-However, many individuals find it easy to lose track of time while presenting and ask a friend in the audience or another panelist to give time signals during their presentation.
+However, many individuals find it easy to lose track of time while presenting and ask another panelist to give time signals during their presentation.

 If a presenter runs out of time but has not finished presenting, what should I do?